Umar Nawaz (footballer)

-Umar Nawaz (عمر نواز; born 1 November 2008) is a Pakistani professional footballer who plays as a forward for the EFL Championship club Wrexham and the Pakistan national team.
+Umar Nawaz (عمر نواز; born 28 September 2007) is a Pakistani professional footballer who plays as a forward for Kolmonen club Kajaanin Haka and the Pakistan national team.

+Early life

+Born in Peshawar, Pakistan, his brother Haris was killed, with another brother, Ahmad, injured during the 2014 Peshawar school massacre.
+Nawaz and his family moved to England after, in 2015.

 Club career

-Born in Peshawar, Pakistan, one of Nawaz's brother was killed and another injured during the 2014 Peshawar school massacre.
-Nawaz and his family moved to England afterwards, in 2015.
-He shortly after joined Bournville Academy, following that up with stint with Wolverhampton Wanderers in 2022.
+In 2017, shortly after moving to England, he joined Bournville Academy, before signing with Wolverhampton Wanderers in 2022.
 On 10 July 2024, he joined the youth academy of Wrexham.
+He left Wrexham on 15 May 2026 without making a single senior appearance for the club.

+In September 2026, Nawaz began playing for Finnish club Kajaanin Haka in the Kolmonen league.

 International career

 In November 2025, Nawaz was called up to the Pakistan national team for a set of 2027 AFC Asian Cup qualification matches.
 He made his debut on 18 November 2025, coming on as a substitute for Abdullah Shah in a 0–5 loss to Syria.